 - The furnace blower motor and gas continue to burn until the thermostat on your wall satisfies the need for heat (reaches the set temperature) then the thermostat breaks the voltage in the W (white) wire and cuts the gas burners off.

 - The furnace blower motor continues to run for a set amount of time that is determined by the furnace’s control board until the heat is removed from the furnace’s heat exchanger.
 Then the blower motor goes off until the next heating cycle from the thermostat on the wall is needed.
-If you have any questions please contact us anytime.
+If you have any questions or if you would like for us to look up parts then please contact us anytime.
 Our email address is: email@example.com

 - We Would Love to Help You Out and Earn Your Business!
 Steve & Barbara Arnold